 Folklore says that those involved in the funeral procession rode horses over his grave to conceal it.
 Genghis Khan’s most likely resting place is around the Mongolian mountain called Burkham Khaldun.

 Genghis Khan is an enigmatic historical character.
 There’s no doubt that his conquests were brutal as so many people died, but on the other hand, he also instituted many policies that were very forward-thinking for his time.
-So no matter what you may think about Genghis Khan, one thing for certain is that he was an amazing leader that was able to rally his army and others behind him.
+So no matter what you may think about Genghis Khan, one thing for certain is that he was an amazing leader who could rally his army and others behind him.

 What is Mongolian Throat Singing Called?

 Mongolia has a long tradition of Mongolian Tuvan throat singing.
-This kind of singing is an overtone kind of cultural music where singers will sing more than one pitch at the same time.
-There are four types of throat singing like Khoomei, Khorekteer, Sygyt, and Kargyraa throat singing.
+This kind of singing is an overtone kind of cultural music where singers sing more than one pitch simultaneously.
+There are four types of throat singing Khoomei, Khorekteer, Sygyt, and Kargyraa throat singing.
 Each type of throat singing has a unique sound.
-The Mongolian rock’n’roll band the Hu have combined the Mongolian throat singing and traditional Mongolian instruments with rock’n’roll.
-The Hu and their music continue to gain popularity as they perform together with some top rock’n’roll names.
+The Mongolian rock’n’roll band Hu has combined Mongolian throat singing and traditional Mongolian instruments with rock’n’roll.
+The Hu and their music continue to gain popularity as they perform with some top rock’n’roll names.

 Why You Should Bring Binoculars On Your Trip to Mongolia?

-When you are traveling to Mongolia, an essential item to pack is a lightweight pair of binoculars.
+When traveling to Mongolia, a lightweight pair of binoculars is an essential item to pack.
 By having binoculars, you should be able to see much further than with your naked eye.
-To get the most out of your Mongolian adventures, you should pack a pair of binoculars in your suitcase.
+Pack a pair of binoculars in your suitcase to get the most out of your Mongolian adventures.

 You can find out more by reading our blog Why You Should Bring Binoculars On Your Trip To Mongolia? by clicking here.